watermelontools/watermelon-vscode/media/walkthrough/hover-extra.md

 # The Watermelon Full Hover

 The hover also connects other services, which take a little time to be fetched.
+All of these require logging in to the dashboard.

 After login, we have: